hazelcast/hazelcast/.github/ISSUE_TEMPLATE/test-failure-report.md

 ---
-name: Test failure report
+name: test-failure report
 about: Template for test failures in testsuite
 title: ''
-labels: Type: Test-Failure
+labels: ['Type: Test-Failure']
 assignees: ''

 ---